dayseanm04/Hospital-Network-Design-Project/setup/Internet-Connectivity/ISP-Setup/04-Configure-Static-Routes-on-ISP1-R1-to-Hospital-LAN.md

 # 🌐 Configure Static Routes on ISP1-R1 to Hospital LAN

 ## 📌 Overview
-This task, I will configure static routes on **ISP1-R1** so it can reach the Hospital LAN
+This task, I will configure static routes on **ISP1-R1** so it can reach the Hospital LAN.
+These routes allow ISP1 to properly return traffic to the hospital after NAT translation.

 ## Reference Topology